-Problem 2: Until the Knot
+Problem 2: Untie the Knot

 The 5 groups are led through an exercise called Untie the Knot where they are given the task to tangle themselves into a knot by holding hands in a random configuration and then work together to untangle while still keeping their hands held.
 The exercise begins by asking pupils to come together and put all their hands into the middle, they are instructed to hold hands with two separate classmates and not to let go until the challenge is complete.
 Once untangled the group will be left holding hands in a circle, in some cases there are two circles created.
-If the group can't untangle themselves, restart the exercise until they have completed the challenge.
-Timings for each group will vary, so ask the group that complete the task the quickest to keep practicing to see if they can solve the problem again in less time.
+If the group can't untangle themselves, restart the exercise until they have complete the task the quickest to keep practicing to see if they can solve the problem again in less time.

-Problem 3: Crossing the room together (15 minutes)
+Problem 3: Crossing the room together